-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 Santa Rosa 02 01 Laboratory classroom in Emeritius 1558 Support student success and training meeting 1 year designed with non functional hoods for use in workforce needs.
-Pharmacy Technician program. supplies and equipment orgainized for maximum use.
-0002 Santa Rosa 01 01 Organized supplies and equipment in a Support studnet success and training with 1 year storage area allocted for Pharmacy current supplies and equipment.
-Technician program in Emeritus adjunct to Laboratory classrooom.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0001 Santa Rosa 02 01 Laboratory classroom in Emeritius 1558 designed with non functional hoods for use in Pharmacy Technician program. supplies and equipment orgainized for maximum use.
+Support student success and training meeting workforce needs.
+1 year 0002 Santa Rosa 01 01 Organized supplies and equipment in a storage area allocted for Pharmacy Technician program in Emeritus adjunct to Laboratory classrooom.
+Support studnet success and training with current supplies and equipment.
+1 year 0003 Santa Rosa 01 06 We plan creating and adding a 1-2 unit class on 'Insurance and Billing for the Pharmacy Tech.'
+There has been much discussion about this plus demand.
+We believe our students will be more prepared for their careers and ready to hit the ground running.
+To enhance student learning and employability 1 year